 reach you if your child becomes ill or injured.

-If your child is NEW to North Carolina Public Schools; Health Assessment Transmittal Form & Immunization Requirements DUE within 30 days of the first day of attendance
+If your child is NEW to North Carolina Public Schools; Health Assessment Transmittal Form & Immunization Requirements DUE by of the first day of attendance

 If your child must have MEDICATION during school hours; Authorization of Medication Form (only valid for the current school year)

 Please make every effort to give your child's medication at home.
 Our school has a written policy to assure the safe administration of medication to students during the school day.
 If your child must have medication of any type given during school hours, including over-the-counter drugs, you have the following choices:

 - You (or your adult designee) may come to school and give the medication to your child at the appropriate time(s).